JeeYounNoh/-SKCC_finaltest_2nd_NohJeeYoun/part2.md

 LOCATION '/user/exam/Problem1'

 [Excute Query]
-A) select a.id, a.type, a.status, a.amount,
+select a.id, a.type, a.status, a.amount,
 (b.average - a.amount) as difference
 from account a
 join